mparno/fenics-web/source/about/features.rst

-FEniCS comes with **extensive documentation**, consisting of a :ref:`comprehensive tutorial <tutorial>`, detailed :ref:`API documentation <programmers_references>` and a range of :ref:`documented demos <demos>`.
-In addition, the :ref:`700-page FEniCS book <book>` documents the methodology behind the FEniCS Project and highlights a number of applications in computational science based on FEniCS.
+FEniCS comes with **extensive documentation**, consisting of a :ref:`comprehensive tutorial <tutorial>`, detailed :ref:`API documentation <documentation>` and a range of :ref:`documented demos
+<documentation>`.
+In addition, the :ref:`700-page FEniCS book <book>`
+documents the methodology behind the FEniCS Project and highlights a number of applications in computational science based on FEniCS.

 .. image:: images/documentation.png
    :align: center